inarizushi/fungus-site/docs/lua/lua_utils.md

 In order to access the members of a C# type from Lua, the type first has to be registered with MoonSharp.
 Note that for objects added using the LuaBindings component, the relevant types are registered automatically.

 In some cases however, you will need to register a type explicitly.
 The easiest way to do this is by adding the type's name to the FungusTypes.txt or UnityTypes.txt JSON files referenced by the LuaUtils component.
 You can also create your own JSON files to register additional types.
-Note that types that are not contained in the main application DLL will need to use the namespace qualified type name in the JSON file.
+Note that types that are not contained in the main application DLL will need to use the [namespace qualified type name](https://msdn.microsoft.com/en-us/library/system.type.assemblyqualifiedname(v=vs.110).aspx) in the JSON file.

 # Example JSON Type File

-Example of types JSON file:
+Example of a types JSON file:
 ```python
 {
     "registerTypes" : [